 Unlike design and content, web speed is something that is not a DIY process.
 Looking for someone who might also help you with your website performance seems as daunting as understanding what to do to increase your website speed.
 The easiest way is to check the agent or agency’s website if they meet the excellent web performance themselves.

-At Terramedia, we live by example – proud to showcase that our website has A+ rating-boosting a 2-3 ms web speed.
+At Terramedia, we live by example – proud to showcase that our website has an A+ rating, boasting a 2-3 ms server response and typically getting loading times between 1 and 2 seconds on Pingdom Tools and GTMetrix.
 Achieving this speed gives us more focus on our strategy for conversion optimisation than getting stuck on fixing how customers will not leave us on first sight.

 As stated in our previous article, we use specific tools to test website speed.
-For immediate feedback on website speed, you can use https://www.bitcatcha.com, but I highly recommend that you use below platforms for professional work.
+For immediate feedback on server response times, you can use https://www.bitcatcha.com, but for full speed tests, I highly recommend that you use below platforms for professional work.

-- Google PageSpeed Insights – this provides feedback directly from Google on how it sees your website.
+- Google PageSpeed Insights – this provides feedback directly from Google on how it sees your website performance.

-- Pingdom Tools using the Sydney test location to ensure we see results reflective of the Australian experience.
+- Pingdom Tools – use the Sydney test location to ensure you see results reflective of the Australian experience.

 - GTMetrix – also set to the Sydney test location.

 Above is the speed performance of two of our growing client list.
 One of the best assurance we can give is that they will meet the benchmark for website performance.
 Getting a 2 ms loading speed provides us with an opportunity to focus on other conversion strategies such as design and product presentation.
 If you need help on your website performance don’t hesitate to contact us.